-Eiluned’s work embraces research and teaching across the MA programmes, also contributing to the Undergraduate programmes (Decorative Arts; Textiles) as well as M.Phil/PhD supervision.
-Her administrative duties include the School Research Committee, REF Advisory Group and Research Ethics Panel.
+Eiluned’s work embraces research and teaching across the MA programmes, as well as M.Phil/PhD supervision.
+She also mentors several colleagues, advising them on research development and sources of funding.
+In addition to general administrative duties, she is a member of the School Research Committee, REF Advisory Group and College Research Degrees Committee.
 She leads the Global Cultures of Textiles and Dress Research Group and is responsible for securing funds, developing projects and liaising with research partners in HE, non-governmental, culture and heritage management sectors.
-She is currently working with the British Council on its Crafting Futures India programme and the V&A on the Culture in Crisis programme.
-She is also writing a book on fabric, faith and fashion in India.
+Recent projects include Crafting Futures India (British Council, 2018-21) and the V&A Culture in Crisis programme (ongoing).
+Her current project focuses on Indian tailors and will be submitted shortly to the Leverhulme Trust for a Project Grant.
+She has just finished editing a collection of essays that explores how cultural heritage is managed in the India craft sector that will be published in Asia INCH, the online encyclopedia, and is writing a book on fabric, faith and fashion in India.

 From 2005-2009, Eiluned was V&A/LCF Joint Senior Research Fellow based in the Research department at the V&A, London.
-She carried out a 3-year programme of research in the Museum’s Indian textiles collection and in Gujarat, India (funded by British Academy, Nehru Trust, Dallapiccola Foundation) that resulted in a book on Gujarati textiles and dress (pub.
-V&A/Mapin, 2011), and laid the foundations of subsequent publications on block printing and the use of natural dyes in India.
-She also taught on the V&A/RCA MA History of Design course (for which she is now an external examiner), delivering sessions that explored craft production in South Asia as a means of understanding how global processes play out locally and how dress as a means of visual communication expressed identity.
+She carried out a 3-year programme of research in the Museum’s Indian textiles collection and in Gujarat, India which resulted in a book on Gujarati textiles and dress (pub.
+V&A/Mapin, 2011).
+Work in the Museum also consolidated her long-term research on block printing and the use of natural dyes in India, and her monograph, Block Printed Textiles of India: Imprints of Culture (Niyogi, 2016) was awarded the R.L.Shep Award 2016 by the Textiles Society of America.
+She also taught on the V&A/RCA MA History of Design course (for which she served as an external examiner, 2015-18), delivering sessions that explored craft production in South Asia as a means of understanding how global processes play out locally and how dress as a means of visual communication expressed identity.

-Eiluned started lecturing fulltime at De Montfort University in 2000, initially as a Senior Lecturer (Textiles/Design History) but moved to a research fellowship at the PRASADA Centre for South Asian Arts after 6 months where she carried out a series of research projects that addressed the professionalisation of rural women in India through commercial embroidery (British Academy Large Research Grant, 2001-04) and the production and use of natural dyes in India (British Academy Small Research Grant, 2005-07).
-She taught on the MA South Asian Arts and also contributed to the undergraduate Design History programme, and the MA Design Innovation, introducing students to non-western material and teaching research methods.
+Eiluned started lecturing fulltime at De Montfort University in 2000, initially as a Senior Lecturer (Textiles/Design History) but moved to a research fellowship at the PRASADA Centre for South Asian Arts after 6 months where she carried out a series of research projects that addressed the professionalisation of craft in India and women’s uplift through commercial embroidery (British Academy Large Research Grant, 2001-04), and the production and use of natural dyes in India (British Academy Small Research Grant, 2005-07).
+She taught on the MA South Asian Arts and also contributed to the undergraduate Design History programme, and the MA Design Innovation, introducing students to non-western material and teaching research methods which was highlighted in the GLAADH (Globalising Art and Design History) initiative.
 She collaborated with Leicester Museums on several projects, including the 'Made from Memory' exhibition (2003) and a planned re-vamp of the South Asian collections (2002-04).

 Research Associate - Royal Ontario Museum/University of Toronto, Toronto, Canada (2018 onwards).

-British Council: consultant for the Crafting Futures India programme (2017-date)
+- British Council: consultant for the Crafting Futures India programme (2018-date)

-Occasional essays for: Selvedge Magazine, Asian Textiles, Times of India
+Occasional essays for: Selvedge Magazine, Asian Textiles, Toast Magazine, Times of India